ACTION: History

-On 19 July 1926, the Federal Capital Commission commenced operating public bus services between Eastlake (now Kingston) in the south and Ainslie in the north.
+On 19 July 1926, the Federal Capital Commission commenced operating public bus services between Kingston in the south and Ainslie in the north.

 The service was first known as Canberra City Omnibus Service, but it has had a number of names over the years, including Canberra City Bus Service, Canberra Omnibus Service and Canberra Bus Service.
 On 14 February 1977, it was renamed as the Australian Capital Territory Internal Omnibus Network, or ACTION for short.

 In 1976, Canberra became the first city in Australia to operate articulated buses after the purchase of 25 MAN SG192s.
 In May 1982, ACTION commenced operating the Canberra Explorer in a joint venture with Murrays.

-As part of the move to ACT self-government, responsibility for ACTION passed from the federal government to the ACT Government in 1989.
+As part of the move to ACT self-government, responsibility for ACTION passed from the Federal Government to the Government of the Australian Capital Territory in 1989.
 In 2001, ACTION became a statutory authority.

 Network 2019

-In June 2018, the ACT Government released a proposal for changes to the bus network to coincide with the opening of the Light Rail which included a 7-day network with 10 rapid routes and an overhaul of the route numbers.
+In June 2018, the Government of the Australian Capital Territory released a proposal for changes to the bus network to coincide with the opening of the Light Rail which included a 7-day network with 10 rapid routes and an overhaul of the route numbers.
 The proposed changes caused controversy due to changes to school services and the removal of all Xpresso services.
 Public consultation for the proposal lasted between June and August 2018 and a modified proposal was released in October 2018.
 The starting date of the new bus network was pushed back to 29 April 2019 due to delays on the construction of the Light Rail.